sparvu/data-recorders/docs/design.md

 <img src="https://github.com/kronometrix/recording/blob/master/docs/img/k-logo.png" align="left" height="35" width="275" />
 <br/>

+Kronometrix has been designed to _reduce_ the number of metrics collected from ICT, environment or meteorology to IoT equipment by conducting a _carefully_ selection and analysis of what is required and how these metrics and parameters should be used.
+We are working closely with experts from each industry we support, to analyse these aspects from data collection, to summary statistics and visualization.

+All collected metrics and parameters are defined under our [library of monitoring objects](https://github.com/sparvu/lmo), an open source library, which keeps track of what is being monitored, what statistics are built and for what scope.
+This library plays an important role to Kronometrix to ensure we record, analyse and process what matters most.

 ## Raw Data
 All recorded observations are stored as raw data.
 Raw data is produced by a _recorder_, which fetches data from a